🍷 Explore South Australia's world-renowned wine regions with Cooee Tours · Plan your Barossa trip →

 Budget-Friendly

-🏑 Stay in the Valley: Accommodation within the Barossa means you can enjoy wine tastings without driving back to Adelaide.
-Tanunda is the most central town with good restaurant options.
-Book ahead for weekends and harvest season (February-April).
+Staying overnight in the Barossa means you can enjoy tastings without the drive back to Adelaide.
+Tanunda is the most central town with excellent restaurant options.
+Book accommodation well ahead for weekends and harvest season (February–April) — the valley fills up quickly and late bookings pay premium prices or go without.

 🍽️ Dining in the Barossa